 You might as well learn how to do it right.
 Properly chopping a vegetable is not only quicker, but it uses less energy.
 Get on YouTube and search for how to cut a particular vegetable.
 There IS a proper way to chop an onion, to julienne carrots, to mince garlic (How to peel garlic!
 America’s Test Kitchen is a wealth of information.
 Trust them for all things kitchen!
 I’m getting sidetracked…), etc.

-There is a best way to cut everything.
+There is a right way to cut everything.
 Learn it and it will make your cooking easier and faster!

 Invest in a Good Knife